sebdurrbach/gepeto/README.md

 ### API Key

 You must provide an API key first in order to process a summary.

-If you don't have one, Gepeto will take you to the right place.
+If you don't have one, Gepeto will take you to the right place, otherwise you can get one from [OpenAI](https://openai.com/).

 ### Default location

 You can provide a default location to export your files, otherwise Gepeto will export your files in your Documents folder.

-Configuration are store in a config.json file inside the User Data using electron-store (something like C:\Users\{your-account}\AppData\Roaming\gepeto).
+Configuration are store in a config.json file inside the User Data using electron-store.

+On Windows, the User Data folder is located in the AppData/Roaming folder.

 ## Installation